RAMM and contemporary art 2018-2022

 Artists: Claude Cahun, Jo Crook, Dorothy Cross, Susan Derges, Bryony Gillard, Mollie Goldstrom & William Arnold, Sarah Gordon, Ingela Ihrman, Mikhail Karikis, Sarah Rose, Lucy Skaer

-A short introduction to Sea Garden
+Watch a short introduction to the exhibition Sea Garden

 Year of Untold Stories – 2020